staD020/png2prg/readme.md

 You can use sids located from $0e00-$1fff or $e000+ in the displayers.
 More areas may be free depending on graphics type.
-A memory usage map is shown on error and in -verbose mode.
+A memory usage map is shown on error and in -vv (very verbose) mode.

 If needed, you can relocate most sids using lft's [sidreloc](http://www.linusakesson.net/software/sidreloc/index.php).